Squatting Without a Rack

 Also, what goes up must come down.
 Fatigue is to be expected by the end of a squat set, and having to un-Steinborn back to the floor under those circumstances might not be ideal.

-Given that this lift ends up being on the lighter side, a decent squat set probably wouldn’t be happening with it for most people, anyway.
+Given that this lift ends up being on the lighter side, a decent squat set probably wouldn’t be happening with it for most people anyway… unless you’re Kevin Oak (505lbs @ the 7:50 mark):

-I trained with just a barbell for nearly a year to get a feel for which squat options would hold up over an extended period.
+I trained with just a barbell for an entire year to get a feel for which squat options would actually hold up over an extended period.
 If you’re lifting in your basement or garage with just a barbell, I hope that this can help give some ideas.

-But, the right combination of tapas can still be pretty satisfying.
-Depending on your goals, you might be able to live a long and healthy life with just a barbell and plates.
+While there is no singular, long-term substitute for a heavy squat taken out of a rack, the right combination of lifts can still be pretty satisfying.
+Depending on your goals, you might be able to thrive for quite a while with just a barbell and plates.

-Training might need to look a little bit different than what you’re used to.
+Training might have to look a little bit different than what you’re used to.
 Many of these substitutions wear out their welcomes much faster than their racked counterparts.
-I don’t think this means that the lift sucks and you should never do it again.
+When this happens, it doesn’t mean that the lift sucks and you should never do it again.
 It probably just means that you hit your threshold with it for the time being, or that it’s time to change the way it is being used.

-As far as how to program these lifts, I think the key is to use a variety of lifts to accomplish what you need, and to switch them in and out as needed.
+As far as sans-rack programming options, I think the key is to use a variety of lifts to accomplish what you need, switching things in and out as needed.
 This is going to drive the regimented spreadsheet types absolutely bonkers.
-But it will force you to be in tune with yourself and to be constantly analyzing, which could be really great in the long run.
+But it will force you to constantly analyzing, which could be really great in the long run.

 If you need some ideas of how to put something together, check out this barbell-only template that I wrote for Muscle & Strength.